cloudflare/workers-docs/content/tooling/wrangler/configuration/_index.md

   - `workers_dev`: This is a boolean flag that specifies if your worker will be deployed to your [workers.dev](https://workers.dev) subdomain.
 For more information, please read the [environments documentation](/tooling/wrangler/configuration/environments).

-  - `config_vars`: An object of the text configuration variables that can be directly accessed in a Worker script as text.
+  - `config`: An object containing configuration variables that can be directly accessed in a Worker script.

 ```
       config = {